-Meanwhile, while Johnny Apollo’s father is still in the bighouse making boilers, our hero keeps getting sucked deeper and deeper into gangland activities.
+Meanwhile, with his father still in the bighouse making boilers, our hero keeps getting sucked deeper and deeper into gangland activities.
 He spends a lot of time at Mickey Dwyer’s Paradise Club, where he watches Lucky perform ratty numbers like this one.

 The tune (by Lionel Newman) and lyrics (by Frank Loesser) are lively and fun, but my God, how terrible that dance routine is!
 The girls are actually pretty good, but the steps are so vulgar, awkward and undignified that one gets the impression that the girls are to blame; the uncredited choreographer has gone out of his way to make them look like lousy hoofers.
 I wouldn’t have it any other way: for once, a picture features a dance number of the low quality one would expect to find at a low dive like the Paradise.

 If just about any other actress in the world played this scene, it would be camp.
 But this is where Lamour’s straight-ahead, no-frills performance really wins the day.
 She doesn’t go in for any tricks; she doesn’t try to play more than exactly what the lines say.